Homemade Anchovy Powder

-Ground anchovy powder is a pantry staple in my home that I use frequently for easy comforting meals.
-It comes in really handy for days when I want to whip up something quick.
-This powder is ideal for soups and stews that call for anchovy broth.
+Ground anchovy powder is a pantry staple in my home that I use frequently for easy comforting Korean meals.
+This powder is ideal for soups and stews that call for anchovy broth and it comes in quite handy for days when I want to whip up something quick!

-All I need to do is add a spoonful of this anchovy powder and it’ll get the job done!
-It shaves off about 20 minutes of cooking time but still gives plenty of delicious umami flavors.
-I usually like to make a big batch since they have a really long shelf-life when stored in the fridge.
+All I need to do is add a spoonful of this anchovy powder and the broth is basically ready!
+It shaves off about 20 minutes of cooking time but still provides the delicious umami flavors that you’d find in an anchovy broth.
+Since this anchovy powder has a very long shelf life when stored in the fridge, I usually like to make a big batch which typically lasts me over 6 months!

 These anchovies also make a tasty snack or ‘anju’ for drinking!
 The term ‘anju’ is Korean for food or snacks that you enjoy drinks with.
 Whether you’re drinking or not, these make a great snack so feel free to save a handful before grinding them into a powder!